MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulator.md

 > [!NOTE]
 > Attack Simulator v1 experience has been switched to read-only mode and replaced by Attack simulator training that's described in [Get started using Attack simulation training](attack-simulation-training-get-started.md).
 > The ability to launch new simulations from this site has been disabled.
-However, you can still access your reports for simulations run in the past 90 days.
+However, you can still access reports for simulations run for a period of 90 days from January 24, 2021.

 ## What do you need to know before you begin?